Popular

 If you provide them with this information, they will be better prepared to provide all of the appropriate information and give more thought to how they can best help you.
 Your references might even come up with more pertinent information than you gave them.

 Why not?
 You are already asking for them to serve as a reference and giving them all the info they need.
 Ask them to take an extra step and provide you with a letter of recommendation you can use for other positions.
-Of course, you would be happy to provide an electronic version of the one you wrote for them in case any of that information would help!
+Having them write a recommendation on LinkedIn that appears on your profile will make you stand out to recruiters and hiring managers.

 Follow these six steps and you'll correctly and politely ask for professional references.
-Good luck in your job search!
+Good luck!

 Featured